Web Content Accessibility Guide

 - splits larger chunks of information into smaller ones

-- includes alt tags with all images
+- includes alt text with all images

 - limits the use of ALL CAPS

 - ensures text links make sense on their own